arkq/bluez-alsa/doc/bluealsa-plugins.7.rst

     softvol value.
 The default value is **unchanged**.

   DELAY
-    An integer number which is added to the reported latency value in order to manually adjust the audio synchronization.
+    An integer number which is added to the reported delay (latency) value in order to manually adjust the audio synchronization.
 It is not normally required and defaults to **0**.
+See the **EXT** parameter of the CTL plugin in the `CTL Parameters`_ section below for a more flexible and convenient method of manually adjusting the reported delay by using a mixer control.

   SRV
     The D-Bus service name of the BlueALSA daemon.
 Defaults to